Understanding Chemical Bonding

 This was my thesis project, undertaken whilst a student at Roehampton Institute London (now University of Roehampton), supervised by Prof. Mike Watts.

-This was a long time again, and was written using the Mac's word processing software (MacWrite), since discontinued, so the files have had to be be 'translated.
-However, the topic is still of relevance, so I thought I would post the main test here.
+This was a long time again, and was written using the Mac's word processing software (MacWrite), since discontinued, so the files have had to be be 'translated'.
+However, the topic is still of relevance, so I thought I would post the main text here.
+(I have since discovered that the hard copy submitted to the University of Surrey has been digitised, and this can be downloaded from the link above.)

 Abstract